Be a Powerful Scuba Instructor

 - An Interview with the UTD Training Director or UTD CEO.
 Set that up with an email to email@example.com

-- Have taken any UTD class – UTD IDC Prep is preferred however UTD Essentials or higher is acceptable.
+- Have taken part in any UTD class – UTD IDC Prep is preferred however UTD Essentials or higher is acceptable.

-- Subscribe to and study your online course materials and academics.
+- Study your online course materials and academics.

-- Attend a UTD IDC with any UTD Instructor Trainer.
+- Attend an in person UTD IDC with any UTD Instructor Trainer.

 - Get a final Training Advisory Board evaluation and recommendation.